Great Bernera: Economy and infrastructure

-Great Bernera's population is mainly dependent on lobster fishing, crofting and tourism.
-There is a Primary school located in Breacleit.
+Great Bernera's population is mainly dependent on lobster fishing, crofting, tourism and arts & crafts.
 Fertile machair pasture permits sheep and cattle grazing.
-A processing plant was built at Kirkibost in 1972.
-There are still some weavers but this is no longer one of the main industries.
-Breacleit is home to a small museum, mini-mart & off licence, school, a post office, church, community centre with café, petrol station, fire station and doctor's surgery.
+A processing plant was built at Kirkibost in 1972 which was later closed and redeveloped as a state-of-the-art music recording studio.
+In 2022, a new pontoon was built close to Kirkibost Pier and further developments such as camper van hook up points, laundrette and shower are opening in 2023.
+There are still a few weavers but this is no longer one of the main industries.
+Breacleit is home to a small museum, church, community centre with gym, sports halls, café and shop, self service fuel pump, electric vehicle charge points, fire station, community polytunnels and doctor's surgery.

 Communications were much improved during the 20th century.
 The first telephone was installed on Lewis in 1897 and outlying villages were slowly connected.
 Great Bernera was the last exchange to link to Lewis with a single wire circuit and an earth return.
+Nowadays Bernera has access to fast fibre broadband, which has brought new employment opportunities.
 The bridge to the island from Lewis was built in 1953 and was one of the first constructed using pre-stressed concrete post-tensioned techniques in Europe.
 It was constructed after the islanders threatened to dynamite the hillside to create a causeway of their own making.
 The bridge is sometimes referred to as The Bridge over the Atlantic, though this designation is also used for other bridges in Scotland and Faroes.

+In 2020, during a structural survey serious faults were identified and in 2021 work began to build a single span Delta bridge.
+This bridge opened with celebrations on 15 December 2021.

-In 2003 the island residents were considering a feasibility study into bringing the island into community ownership, a process that has been successfully completed by the islanders of Gigha and Eigg.
-However, the laird is apparently popular locally and has said he is unwilling to sell.
+In 2012 the island residents began a feasibility study to bring the island into community ownership, a process that has been successfully completed by the islanders of Gigha and Eigg.
 At the time of the 2011 census there were 252 people usually resident on the island, an increase of 8% on the figure of 233 for 2001.
+However, by 2022 the population had fallen to 212.